CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 - If using the CTRE PDP, make sure the leads going into the PDP are properly crimped and secured.
 - Check all device power connections at the PDP/PDH.
 The PDP/PDH should be clearly connected to copper and not wire insulation.

 As motor supply currents increase, the battery voltage will decrease in a similar fashion.
 A simplified equation for modeling voltage sag is shown below along with a calculator.
-However, it is easier and more accurate to emperically determine supply current limits.
-The process of emperically finding these limits is the same as in :ref:`docs/hardware-reference/talonfx/improving-performance-with-current-limits:improving battery longevity`.
+However, it is easier and more accurate to empirically determine supply current limits.
+The process of empirically finding these limits is the same as in :ref:`docs/hardware-reference/talonfx/improving-performance-with-current-limits:improving battery longevity`.

 .. math::